-The purpose of IMSE funding for MS1 Summer International Project students who are conducting projects at international (non-US) sites is twofold: 1) to offset costs related to participating in international research or project programs, including international travel, visas, pre-travel health (when applicable); and 2) to encourage participation in global health related scholarship.
-Funding is generously provided by numerous endowed fellowships and scholarships from our donors (https://international.weill.cornell.edu/weill-cornell-students/imse-fellowships-and-scholarships).
+The purpose of IMSE funding for MS1 Summer International Project students who are conducting projects at international (non-US) sites is twofold:

+- 1. to offset costs related to participating in international research or project programs, including international travel, visas, pre-travel health (when applicable); and - 2. to encourage participation in global health related scholarship.
+Funding is generously provided by numerous endowed fellowships and scholarships from our donors.

-Given that the MS1 Summer International Project is an ELECTIVE (non-required) component of the curriculum for Weill Cornell students, while we hope to offset the vast majority of expenses for our summer students, we want to recognize that there may still be some out-of-pocket cost to participation.
-The generous endowed funds and scholarships have been established to minimize this out-of-pocket cost and to support the next generation of physicians to attain a global perspective and understanding of the delivery of health care and global health research.
+Given that the MS1 Summer International Project is an ELECTIVE (nonrequired) component of the curriculum for Weill Cornell students, while we hope to offset the vast majority of expenses for our summer students, we want to recognize that there may still be some out-of-pocket cost to participation.
+The generous endowed funds and scholarships have been established to minimize this out-of- pocket cost and to support the next generation of physicians to attain a global perspective and understanding of the delivery of health care and global health research.